corndeladmin/DevOps-Course-Python-Intro/08_flask_html_basics.md

 - While we could use any HTTP operation, `POST` is the most appropriate one considering the conventions
 - Here are two ways of solving the problem:
     - Return the same filled-in template after adding the animal to the list, so the response code should be `200`.
 However, you will notice that, after calling this endpoint, the URL will remain `/add` instead of `/`.
 This can be problematic, because when refreshing the page, the form could be resubmitted, resulting in additional POST requests with unintended consequences!
     - Return a redirect to the `/` endpoint, so the response code would be one of `3xx`.
-This will instruct the broser to make a request to the URL for `/`.
+This will instruct the browser to make a request to the URL for `/`.

 If you have a different solution for the second point, feel free to use it as long as it fits the requirements.